Mepacrine

-Mepacrine, also called quinacrine or by the trade name Atabrine, is a medication with several uses.
+Mepacrine, also called quinacrine or by the trade names Atabrine or Atebrin, is a medication with several uses.
 It is related to chloroquine and mefloquine.
-Although formerly available from compounding pharmacies, as of August 2020 it is unavailable in the United States.
+Although available from compounding pharmacies, as of August 2020 approved formulations are not available in the United States.

 Medical uses

 The main uses of mepacrine are as an antiprotozoal, antirheumatic, and an intrapleural sclerosing agent.

-Antiprotozoal use include targeting giardiasis, where mepacrine is indicated as a primary agent for patients with metronidazole-resistant giardiasis and patients who should not receive or cannot tolerate metronidazole.
-Giardiasis that is very resistant may even require a combination of mepacrine and metronidazole.
+Mepacrine finds off-label use as a primary antimicrobial agent for patients with metronidazole-resistant giardiasis and patients who should not receive or cannot tolerate metronidazole.
+Giardiasis with a high level of drug resistance may even require a combination of mepacrine and metronidazole to cure.